drug-design/course/docs/chapters/protein-structure.md

 ### Turns

-Another important type of secondary elements is the turn, which is used to reverse the direction of the polypeptide chain.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/turns-42175e9b'><i class='fa fa-play' aria-hidden='true'></i></button>Another important type of secondary elements is the turn, which is used to reverse the direction of the polypeptide chain.
 Various types of turns are found in proteins, which differ in the number of residues, the backbone torsion angles, and the hydrogen bond pattern.
 Here are some examples:

 ![](https://media.drugdesign.org/course/protein-structure/turn.png){: loading=lazy }